 Jules has extensive experience of strategy development, membership services, governance arrangements, campaigning and business planning.
 He has worked with and supported membership organisations, from his time as an elected student officer (former President of his students’ union and member of the National Union of Students’ Executive Committee) and staff member in student unions to various roles at the British Youth Council.
 At the British Youth Council, he oversaw the development of a range of innovative programmes to support and encourage young people’s involvement in civic and wider society.

 Jules is on the Board of Trustees for London South Bank University Students’ Union.
 He is also a former trustee of the British Youth Council and the Association for Citizenship Teaching – ACT, and a former governor at Fortismere, a foundation school in Haringey, north London (from 2003-2011; the last three years as chair of governors).
 Jules is also a Fellow of the Royal Society of Arts and an avid sports fan (including a rare Manchester United fan born in Manchester, as well as occasionally playing tennis and five-a-side football).

 Matt has also worked in the voluntary sector over a number of years as a consultant and board member (for the Poetry Society and Student Volunteering England), is a Patron of UNLOCK (the National Association of Reformed Offenders) and a Fellow of the Royal Society of the Arts.
-He was recently awarded an Honorary Fellowship from Queen Mary College.
+He was awarded an Honorary Fellowship from Queen Mary College in 2012.